Discovering...

 Landscape diversity

 Sahara dunes, Atlas Mountains, Atlantic coast, ancient medinas, gorges, and palm oases all within a few hours of each other.
-Morocco can double for Egypt, Jordan, Tibet, ancient Rome, biblical lands, and fictional worlds.
+Morocco doubles for Egypt, Jordan, Tibet, ancient Rome, biblical lands, and fantasy worlds.

 300+ days of sunshine

 Reliable weather means fewer weather-related delays and consistent natural lighting.
-Southern Morocco in particular offers near-guaranteed clear skies for most of the year.
+Southern Morocco in particular offers near-guaranteed clear skies most of the year, cutting production costs.

 Lower production costs

-Crew, transport, accommodation, and set construction costs in Morocco are significantly lower than in Hollywood, Europe, or the Middle East, making large-scale productions more feasible.
+Crew, transport, accommodation, and set construction costs are 40-60% lower than Hollywood, Europe, or the Middle East.
+This makes large-scale productions with massive sets financially viable.

 World-class studios

-Atlas Studios and CLA Studios in Ouarzazate offer massive backlots, sound stages, and standing sets.
-Atlas Studios covers over 30 hectares, making it the largest studio complex in the world by area.
+Atlas Studios (30+ hectares) and CLA Studios in Ouarzazate offer massive backlots, sound stages, and standing sets.
+Atlas is the largest studio complex in the world by area, with decades of infrastructure built up.

 Experienced local crews

-Decades of international productions have created a deep pool of skilled Moroccan crew members, from set builders and extras to production coordinators and stunt performers.
+Since the 1960s, international productions have created a deep pool of skilled Moroccan crew members — from set builders and extras to production coordinators, stunt performers, and location managers.

-Morocco offers a 20% tax rebate on local production spending, streamlined filming permits, and a dedicated film commission that supports international productions with logistics and location scouting.
+Morocco offers a 20% tax rebate on qualifying local production spending through the Centre Cinematographique Marocain, plus streamlined filming permits and a dedicated film commission for location scouting.

 Morocco's film locations span the country, from the Atlantic coast to the Sahara.
 Each region offers distinct landscapes that have doubled for dozens of countries on screen.